 When you visit a physical therapist for muscular pain, they may suggest electrical stimulation treatment.
-These treatments effectively reduce chronic pain and improve your physical health.
+These chiropractic treatments effectively reduce chronic pain and improve your physical health.

 Back in the day, transcutaneous electrical nerve stimulation (TENS) method was commonly used for the treatment, but now IFC, or interferential current therapy, has surpassed it in popularity.